fonttools/fontbakery/docs/source/maintainer/maintainer-notes.md

 ## Code Testing

-`tox` and `coverage` are used to execute the Font Bakery test suite and line coverage assessment, respectively.
+`pytest` and `coverage` are used to execute the Font Bakery test suite and line coverage assessment, respectively.

 Use the following command to run all tests:

 ```
-$ tox
+$ pytest -x tests
 ```

 The coverage report can be found at the end of the test results that are printed to the standard output/error stream.